bbc/catflap-camera/docs/HARDWARE.md

 ### Mounting the reed switch

-The sensor we used for the Horizon programme, listed above, is very small, making it easy to embed into the frame of a catflap without impeding the flap.
+The reed switch we used for the Horizon programme is very small, making it easy to embed into the frame of a catflap without impeding the flap.
 On most flaps it can simply be taped in place, or held in place with some blu-tak.
 Ensure that there's no exposed adhesive that could stick to the cat!

 The magnet is taped, using a strong Gaffer tape, to the flap; PVC (electrician's) tape will also work well.
 Make sure that no adhesive is left exposed, and that the magnet is secure.